knagadevara/DataBases/Structured/PostgreSQL/Theory/09pg_indent-conf-readme.md

 Example:
 We want to map all OS users connecting to the server to the PostgreSQL user generic_user.

-conf
-Copy code
 *  generic_user
 Note: Remember that user mapping in pg_ident.conf applies only to connections made through pg_hba.conf, which controls client authentication.
 If no mapping is found in pg_ident.conf, the standard authentication rules from pg_hba.conf will be applied.

 In conclusion, pg_ident.conf is a powerful configuration file that allows you to map OS users to PostgreSQL users for authentication purposes.
 With the ability to define different mappings for various databases or create global mappings, you can tailor the PostgreSQL authentication mechanism to suit specific requirements.
 Always use caution when making changes to this file and ensure proper access control to maintain the security and integrity of your PostgreSQL database system.

-Certainly!
-Let's continue exploring more aspects of the pg_ident.conf file and its usage in PostgreSQL:

 5. The Use Case for pg_ident.conf:
 The primary use case for pg_ident.conf is when you have a PostgreSQL server that allows client connections using different authentication methods (e.g., password-based, certificate-based, or trust authentication).
 In such scenarios, you may want to map specific OS users to different PostgreSQL users depending on how they authenticate to the server.